Ben Affleck Used to Walk an Imaginary Dog As a Kid Before He Finally Got a Husky

 Affleck was sharing with Clarkson how his single mother raised him.
 Like most 10-year-olds, he wanted to get a dog.
 His mother had an idea she thought would cure him of that desire.

 “My mom said, ‘You’re not responsible enough to have a dog.
 Why don’t you show me that you can do this?
-You have to walk the dog every day twice again,’” Affleck said.
+You have to walk the dog every day twice a day,’” Affleck said.
 “I said, ‘Okay, let’s get a dog.’
 She goes, ‘No, first you have to walk an imaginary dog.
 Twice a day, around the block, as if you had the dog, so I know that you will do it and you’re responsible enough to do it.’

 Ben Affleck walked that imaginary dog